appcelerator-archive/amp/docs/README.md

 #### Creating a local AMP cluster

-If you do not want to use our hosted AMP at `cloud.appcelerator.io`, you can create a local AMP cluster with the `amp cluster` commands.
 ```
 $ amp cluster create
 ```
->*If you are using the unstable version of the CLI, you will need to build the `amp-bootstrap` image using the command `ampmake build-bootstrap` and then specify the `--tag=local` option*
+>*If you are using the unstable version of the CLI, you will need to build the `amp-bootstrap` image using the command `make build-bootstrap` or `ampmake build-bootstrap` if your don't have the build tools, and then specify the `--tag=local` option to the CLI*

 For more examples of cluster commands and deployment in different environments, see the [cluster documentation](cluster.md).